britishredcrosssociety/mapping-services-crisis-response/README.md

 Tasks for service users:

 1. Prevent fires
 1. Learn how fires work
 1. Plan a exit out the building
 1. Install fire alarms  and extinguishers
 1. Prepare a grab bag

+How is this service delivered now:

+* To be confirm by interviewing teams

 Who's involved: